alexmiller63/careers/insurance-resume-v3.md

 - Engaged directly with prospective customers throughout the presentation.

 - Transitioned prospects to a manager responsible for closing sales.

+- Visited the Village Green at Stowe property in Stowe, Vermont, to become familiar with the resort being presented to prospective buyers.

 ### Taxi Driver — Yellow Cab